TheRealMattDunn/mattdunn.info/content/notes/Cloud Run.md

 - Regional
 - Fully managed PaaS
 - Autoscaling from zero
+	- Can also have minimum instances always running—1 instance good for most workloads
 - Priced down to 100ms
 - Available in all and future regions
 - Jobs: